the-unfold/prototype-fable-ol/README.md

-# Fable Minimal App
+# Fable Minimal App With OpenLayers

-This is a small Fable app project so you can easily get started and add your own code easily in it.
+This is a small Fable app prototype with [OpenLayers library](https://openlayers.org/) for trying out Fable - OpenLayers integration

 ## Requirements